makevoid/markdown-js/README.markdown

 ##  [this fork is for clientside use]

+hmmm.. it's harder than I thought, there are a lot more changes than haml-js and sass-js :D send me a message if you made it and you want to share the code! but I think I will do it someday and I will remove these lines :p

 Yet another markdown parser, this time for JavaScript.
 There's a few options that precede this project but they all treat markdown to HTML